Developer Guide

 -

-: Reads data from, and writes data to, the hard disk in ajson
+Storage: Reads data from, and writes data to, the hard disk in ajsonfile. -

 Each of the four components,